 The BATC-Housing First Minnesota Foundation/HomeAid Twin Cities and build partner Lennar worked on the construction of a second home to be donated to Minnesota Assistance Council for Veterans (MACV).
 This five-bedroom home will be used by MACV to house homeless women veterans, a population of the community that MACV says is in growing need of services.
 The Maplewood lot for this home was donated by an anonymous donor to the Minneapolis Area Association of REALTORS® (MAAR) Foundation who transferred the lot to the Foundation.

-The BATC-Housing First Minnesota Foundation/HomeAid Twin Cities is well underway with their latest renovation for Avivo.
-Four units of an eight-unit brownstone apartment building in Minneapolis will receive a complete overhaul with the help of build partners, The Kingdom Builders and Crystal Kitchen+Bath.
-The updates will include new flooring, paint, millwork, cabinets and appliances.
+Four units of an eight-unit brownstone apartment building in Minneapolis received a complete overhaul with the help of build partners, The Kingdom Builders and Crystal Kitchen + Bath.
+The updates included new flooring, paint, millwork, cabinets and appliances.

 AVIVO specializes in proving services to women who find themselves struggling with repeated addiction relapse, co-occurring chemical and mental health diagnoses, homelessness, criminal backgrounds, or desire to re-unify with their children.
 This facility houses women along with their children as they seek services for substance addiction.